circleci/circleci-docs/jekyll/_cci2/migrating-from-travis.md

       prefix: tests
 ```

-After the artifacts successfully upload, you can view them in the Artifacts tab
+After an artifact is successfully uploaded, you can view it in the Artifacts tab
 of the Job page in your browser, or access them via the CircleCI API.
 Read the
-documentation on [artifact uploading](https://circleci.com/docs/2.0/artifacts/) to learn more.
+documentation on [artifact uploading]({{site.baseurl}}/2.0/artifacts/) to learn more.

-## Build Rules based on Git Tags
+## Advanced Tooling

+More advanced configuration on Travis might make use of a *Build Matrix*
+(a configuration that specifies running multiple parallel jobs) or *Build Stages*
+(grouping jobs into stages that can run in parallel as well as having sequential
+jobs rely on the success of previous jobs.)

+With CircleCI you can use [workflows]({{site.baseurl}}/2.0/workflows/) in your `.config` to define a collection of jobs and their
+run order, whether leveraging parallelism, fan-in or fan-out builds, or
+sequentially-dependant builds.
+Workflows allow complex and fine-grained control
+over your build configuration.